 With 212 suspensions in one school year and students preforming at only eight percent proficiency on district standardized tests, being a teacher at Stanton Elementary School located in one of Washington, DC’s, toughest areas would not be easy.
 Sheryl Ellsworth accepted the challenge as part of the Teach for America program and became part of team that revamped the school.

 “I didn’t plan on becoming a teacher.
-I served an LDS mission in the Cape Town, South Africa Mission.
+I served a mission for The Church of Jesus Christ of Latter-day Saints in the Cape Town, South Africa Mission.
 After I came back, I had a paradigm shift in what I thought was important.
 One thing led to another, and I realized I had a passion for education, which most likely came because I found out I was the happiest when I was teaching someone as a missionary,” Ellsworth said.
 “So that transferred into feeling like I would like to help more people learn.
 I’d like to help, in particular our [areas of] highest needs.
 This led me to apply for Teach for America, and I got placed in the Washington, DC, area.”

 Stanton Elementary School was the 71st-lowest performing school out of 72 schools in Washington, DC.
 An estimated two or three students were passing from each grade level.